-From time to time on the Posterity Project I will post some original research that I've done in the past.
+From time to time on the Posterity Project I plan to post some original research that I've written in the past.
 Today, I'm posting the first article in an ongoing series about the Sedition Act.
 The series chronicles the history of arrests, indictments, mistreatment and abuse of individuals who ran afoul of the 1798 law.
 A fully sourced and footnoted version of the article can be found on the First Amendment Center website.
 Here's the introduction to my article which I wrote back in 2006...

 The Sedition Act: An Introduction